BINAH25/microservices/README.md

 ## Development Guidelines

 1. **Code Style**
-   - Follow PEP 8 guidelines
+   - Follow PEP 8 guidelines for Python code
+   - Follow ESLint/Prettier rules for JavaScript/TypeScript
-   - Use type hints
+   - Use type hints in Python and TypeScript
    - Write docstrings for all functions and classes

 2. **Testing**
    - Write unit tests for new features
    - Maintain test coverage above 80%
    - Run tests before committing
+   - Use Jest for frontend testing
+   - Use pytest for backend testing

 3. **Documentation**
    - Update API documentation when making changes
    - Document new environment variables
    - Keep README up to date
+   - Document component props in frontend code
+   - Include JSDoc comments for frontend functions

 ## Contributing